juanis2112/Spyder-Workshop/README.md

 plot_correlations(weather_data_ordered, size=15)
 ```

-Like before, you can open the Plots pane to view the correlations plot.
+Like before, open the Plots pane to view the correlations plot.

 19. Import the `plot_color_gradients()` function, which will help you plot the colormap gradient to be able to interpret your correlation plot: